 What sport fishing area is this?

-Where can I catch a salmon?
+Where can I catch salmon?

 What kind of salmon are in the park?
-What other types of fish are in the park?

-What are Kokanee salmon?
+What are kokanee?

 What is the difference between a Hooligan and a Eulachon?